Flycom-os/FocusWord/README.md

 [![CI](https://github.com/Flycom-os/FocusWord/actions/workflows/ci.yml/badge.svg)](https://github.com/Flycom-os/FocusWord/actions/workflows/ci.yml)

 ![img.png](img.png)

-FocusWord is a modern, open-source content management system (CMS) based on Next.js 14, React 18, and TypeScript.
-The project is inspired by the flexibility of WordPress, but focuses on ease of development using modern tools and practices.
+FocusWord is a modern, open-source content management system (CMS) built with Next.js 14, React 18, and TypeScript.
+Inspired by the flexibility of WordPress, FocusWord is designed from the ground up to offer an exceptional developer experience using a modern, scalable technology stack.

+Whether you're building a simple blog, a corporate website, or a complex dynamic application, FocusWord provides a robust API, dynamic analytics, built-in email support, and an intuitive dashboard to manage your content effectively.

-We welcome contributors—if you'd like to help (with fixes, new features, or bug reports), you're welcome!
+We welcome contributors!
+If you'd like to help with bug fixes, new features, or documentation, you are more than welcome.
 Below is a brief guide to getting started, the architecture, and how to contribute.

 ![img_1.png](img_1.png)
 ![img_2.png](img_2.png)
 ![img_3.png](img_3.png)

 ## Key Features

-- Frontend: Next.js 14 (App Router), React 18, TypeScript
+- **Frontend:** Next.js 14 (App Router), React 18, TypeScript, robust UI components
-- Backend: NestJS + Sequelize (REST API), JWT authentication
+- **Backend:** NestJS, Prisma ORM, PostgreSQL (REST API), JWT authentication
+- **Analytics:** Granular tracking (Pages, Articles, Records, Blog) with Excel/PDF export
+- **Dynamic Dashboard:** Real-time metrics and dynamic data presentation without hardcoding
-- Docker manifests for local development
+- **Docker Ready:** Built-in Docker compose configuration for seamless local development
-- Validation: Zod / class-validator (frontend and backend)
+- **Validation:** Zod / class-validator ensuring data integrity across frontend and backend
-- State and Cache Management: React Query (optional)

 ## Quick Start (Local)